tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson02.md

 ## Activity - ChatGpt example
+Bash is a actually a programming language, with conditional statements, loops, variables, etc.
+To get an idea of how bash scripts work we can ask chatgpt to create a script for us ...

 If we give the following request to chatgpt
 ```
 Write a bash script with two parameters.